 One time I drove with Fran to a baby shower.
 It was an hour drive, and by the time we got to the shower my stomach muscles actually hurt because they had to work so hard for so long to speak L-O-U-D-L-Y. I was actually in pretty decent physical shape at the time too, so I know those sore muscles weren’t just lazy.

 When the shower was over, and we started driving home, I dreaded having to start talking loudly again.
 As I was answering a question Fran asked, she said: “Stop yelling at me!”
 I guess I was being overzealous in my efforts to get her to hear me.
 I really wanted to say, “Well, I wouldn’t have to yell if you would wear your hearing aids,” but what good daughter-in-law would actually say that out loud.

 I did return for another test in October of last year.
-She said I had experienced more loss in both the high pitched and low tone sounds, and said I would “qualify” for a hearing aid.
-She said that based upon my lifestyle and needs, I could wait longer, until I felt more affected by the loss, or I could try one now and see how I liked it.
+She said I had experienced more loss in both the high-pitched and low-tone sounds, and said I would “qualify” for a hearing aid.
+She said that based on my lifestyle and needs, I could wait longer, until I felt more affected by the loss, or I could try one now and see how I liked it.